Scoliosis in infants and young children (infantile scoliosis) is common and often resolves without the need for treatment.

 Spine casting is done under general anesthesia with a skilled team experienced in proper casting technique.
 Improper casting can be ineffective at controlling scoliosis, and in worst cases, it can cause further chest wall restriction and skin pressure sores.

 In the past, casting was mainly done only for children with idiopathic scoliosis (no known cause for scoliosis).
 Now, more pediatric orthopedic specialists also use casting for non-idiopathic cases for children with congenital spinal malformations to delay surgery.
-Casting should be done only at centers like the Spine Program at Children’s Hospital Colorado with pediatric expertise in the treatment of infantile scoliosis to maximize effectiveness and minimize risks.
+Casting should be done only at centers like the Spine Program at Children's Colorado with pediatric expertise in the treatment of infantile scoliosis to maximize effectiveness and minimize risks.